 hey blossom89, I myself have issues with skirts, the height difference is a bit different.
 Im 6’2" so that might haves something to do with it but i also have a big butt.
 Sometimes if my skirt is a bit on the short side i will pair it with some leggings so then if i bend over you cant see through it.
 Usually what i have to do is get the skirt in a bigger size and then it will be a bit longer for me.
 Hope this helps!

-Kristenposted over 4 years ago
+Kristenposted about 7 years ago